Events & Workshops

 Outdoor Learning Seasonal Virtual Workshop Series

-Presented in partnership with the charitable social enterprise, the Outdoor Learning Store, alongside our outdoor learning partners, this popular online series continues with more engaging expert presenters in a wide variety of topics.
+Presented in partnership with the Outdoor Learning School and Store, alongside our Outdoor Learning Partners, this popular online series continues with more engaging expert presenters on a wide variety of topics.

 - Registration is free and there are always draw prizes for attendees!